How to Optimize Latency in Voice Agents

 - Intermittent slowness—analyze percentile distributions

-This post is the first in a three-part series on optimizing latency in voice agents.
-The next blog post will walk through how to run a latency audit.
-The third part will dive deeper into advanced optimization strategies for managing regressions and edge cases in production.
+In follow-up posts, we'll walk through how to run a latency audit and cover advanced optimization strategies for managing regressions and edge cases in production.

 Hamming provides stage-by-stage latency breakdown purpose-built for voice agents.
 Track percentiles at every pipeline stage.
 Compare performance across provider changes.
 Catch regressions before users notice.
 Transform production issues into test cases.